ministryofjustice/mojfile-uploader/README.md

 ## Setup

-An S3 bucket is required, to store the uploaded files.
+An S3 bucket is required to store the uploaded files.
 This bucket should have the minimum possible permissions; list objects, put object, delete object.